xsf3190/oracle-to-github-backup/README.md

 # oracle-to-github-backup
 This repository contains code and data automatically backed up from an ORACLE OCI database, which is the central component of the adfreesites web application.

-Data is backed up as a schema export dump file encrypted with a randomly generated complex password that is shared by email with the designated Administrator.
+Data is backed up as a schema export dump file encrypted with a randomly generated complex password sent by email to a specified address.
 A metadata only version is created at the same time for use in a new deployment for example.

 Definitions are DDL metadata extracts of Oracle tables and packages.